I7-Examples/When-in-Rome-1/docs/source.txt

 Dressing oneself is an action applying to nothing.

 Before the creature trying dressing oneself when the person asked is not carrying something wearable:
-	if the person asked can see an available wearable thing (called target) which is not worn by the person asked, try the person asked trying taking the target;
+	if the person asked can see an available wearable thing (called target) which is not worn by the person asked begin;
+		try the person asked trying taking the target;
-	otherwise if the person asked can see a wearable thing (called target) which is not worn by the person asked, try the person asked trying taking the target.
+	otherwise if the person asked can see a wearable thing (called target) which is not worn by the person asked;
+		try the person asked trying taking the target;
+	end if.

 Check the creature trying dressing oneself:
 	if the person asked is not carrying a wearable thing, stop the action.